awsdocs/amazon-ses-developer-guide/doc-source/faqs-enforcement.md

 Unsolicited emails are emails that the recipient didn't explicitly ask to receive\.
 This includes cases in which a recipient signs up for a certain type of mail \(for example, notifications\), and instead is sent a different type of mail \(for example, advertisements\)\.

 When we place your account under review or pause your account's ability to send email, we send you a notification\.
-If you receive a notification stating that we're taking one of these actions because of an issue with unsolicited email, send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account\.
+If you receive a notification stating that we're taking one of these actions because of an issue with unsolicited email, sign into the AWS Console and go to Support Center\.
+Reply to the case we opened on your behalf\.
 In your message, include the following information:
 + Are all the messages that you send specifically requested by the recipient, and do they comply with the [AWS Acceptable Use Policy](https://aws.amazon.com/aup/)?
 + Have you acquired email addresses in any way other than a customer specifically interacting with you or your website and requesting emails from it?
 You should explain how you acquired your mailing list\.
 + How do your subscribe and unsubscribe processes work?
 You should include your opt\-in and opt\-out links\.

 ### Q4\.
 What should I do if I receive a notification stating that my account is under review or that my sending is paused because of a manual review?<a name="mi-q4"></a>

 Identify the cause of the issue, and then correct it\.
-After you make changes that you believe will resolve the issue, send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account\.
+After you make changes that you believe will resolve the issue, sign into the AWS Console and go to Support Center\.
+Reply to the case we opened on your behalf\.
 In your message, provide detailed information about the steps you've taken to resolve the issue, and describe how these steps prevent the issue from happening again in the future\.
 If we agree that the changes you've made appropriately address the issue, we'll cancel the review period on your account\.

 ### Q5\.
 What types of problems do you view as "correctable?"<a name="mi-q5"></a>